-The SNAHFS strategy was agreed with the Scottish Government Health Directorate (SGHD) and approved by the Cabinet Secretary for Health and Wellbeing in December 2010.
-This Strategy describes an integrated approach which will ensure that patients with heart failure throughout Scotland have equal access to a high quality service that provides full range of appropriate therapeutic options, including heart transplantation, and both long and short term Ventricular Assist Devices (VADs) as a bridge transplant.
-It is critically important to recognise that heart transplantation procedures should not be considered in isolation but as one several options now available for patients with severe heart failure.
+The Scottish National Advanced Heart Failure Service (SNAHFS) continues to exceed the target transplant activity outlined in the Strategy approved in December 2010 by the Cabinet Secretary for Health and Wellbeing.
+This Strategy describes an integrated approach which will ensure that patients with heart failure throughout Scotland have equal access to a high quality service that provides a full range of appropriate therapeu options, including heart transplantation.